Overview

 );

-The GetDrillandFillTwinLayerXXX() functions return information about each layer in a stackup.
-Other functions return the same informaton, but these ones may be easier to use in loops.
+The GetDrillandFillTwinLayer() functions return information about each layer in a stackup.
+Other functions return the same information, but these ones may be easier to use in loops.
+These functions also return the unit of the measurement.

 The GetDrillAndFillTwinLayerStart function returns the distance to the start of each layer from the top of the hole.